MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Functions.md

 ```

 You can create a toolbox of useful small functions.
 Add these functions to
-your Windows PowerShell profile, as described in about_Profiles and later in
+your PowerShell profile, as described in about_Profiles and later in
 this topic.

 ### Function Names

 You can assign any name to a function, but functions that you share with
 others should follow the naming rules that have been established for all
-Windows PowerShell commands.
+PowerShell commands.

 Functions names should consist of a verb-noun pair in which the verb
 identifies the action that the function performs and the noun identifies the
 item on which the cmdlet performs its action.

 Functions should use the standard verbs that have been approved for all
-Windows PowerShell commands.
+PowerShell commands.
 These verbs help us to keep our command names
 simple, consistent, and easy for users to understand.

-For more information about the standard Windows PowerShell verbs, see
+For more information about the standard PowerShell verbs, see
 [Cmdlet Verbs](http://go.microsoft.com/fwlink/?LinkID=160773) on MSDN.

 ### Functions with Parameters